Internet censorship in China: Targeted content

 A lot of larger Japanese websites were blocked from the afternoon of 15 June 2012 (UTC+08:00) to the morning of 17 June 2012 (UTC+08:00), such as Google Japan, Yahoo!
 Japan, Amazon Japan, Excite, Yomiuri News, Sponichi News and Nikkei BP Japan.

 Chinese censors have been relatively reluctant to block websites where there might be significant economic consequences.
 For example, a block of GitHub was reversed after widespread complaints from the Chinese software developer community.
 In November 2013 after the Chinese services of Reuters and the Wall Street Journal were blocked, GreatFire mirrored the Reuters website to an Amazon.com domain in such a way that it could not be shut down without shutting off domestic access to all of Amazon's cloud storage service.

 For one month beginning 17 November 2014, ProPublica tested whether the homepages of 18 international news organizations were accessible to browsers inside China, and found the most consistently blocked were Bloomberg News, The New York Times, South China Morning Post, The Wall Street Journal, Facebook, and Twitter.
 Internet censorship and surveillance has been tightly implemented in China that block social websites like Gmail, Google, YouTube, Facebook, Instagram, Twitter, and others.
 The censorship practices of the Great Firewall of China have now impacted the VPN service providers as well.
 In November 2024, despite being previously blocked, OnlyFans became available in mainland China, according to GreatFire.

-Artificial intelligence training data
+Artificial intelligence

 In 2023, in-country access was blocked to Hugging Face, a company that maintains libraries containing training data sets commonly used for large language models.

+The Chinese government increasingly deploys AI for real-time content flagging, sentiment analysis, and predictive censorship on platforms such as ByteDance and Tencent.
+AI tools now monitor minority languages, including Uyghur and Tibetan, and are integrated into "smart courts" and predictive policing systems.
+Large language models like DeepSeek-R1 automatically censor prompts about Tibet or Uyghurs, often producing insecure or degraded code.

+Due to the censorship of the Chinese Internet and Chinese state media, AI models trained on Chinese language data generally express views favorable to the Chinese Communist Party and Chinese government when speaking in Chinese.